mongodb/specifications/source/crud/bulk-write.md

 ```

 Note that the responses do not contain information about the type of operation that was performed.
-Drivers MAY need to maintain the user's list of write models to infer which type of result should
+Drivers may need to maintain the user's list of write models to infer which type of result should
 be recorded.

 ### Handling Insert Results